 Your money can go a long way right now, so Hossain strongly urges you to donate to abortion access funds if you're financially able.
 People will need transportation, time off work, and cash flow to travel if and when they need an abortion.
 Your money can ensure they get there safely and without emptying their wallets in the process.

-"Everybody should move money towards abortion through the National Network of Abortion Funds," Hossain.
+"Everybody should move money towards abortion through the National Network of Abortion Funds," says Hossain.
 "One of the critical ways of supporting people seeking access to care is by making sure they have the money and the resources to access that care.
-So abortion funds fill that critical gap," she explains.
+So abortion funds fill that critical gap."

 Hossain also recommends donating to Keep Our Clinics, a campaign spearheaded by the Abortion Care Network that raises money for independent abortion clinics (the largest providers of abortion in the country).